charangajjala/AWS_Notes/AWS_Developer_Associate/EC2_Service/EC2_Storage.md

 Repeat the same for other zones (B)

 Connect to both instances and create files and check you must be acessing these files in both instances

+## Relation Througput, IOPS, Storage (Optional)
+- In AWS, there is a relationship between throughput, IOPS, and storage .

+- **IOPS **(Input/Output Operations Per Second) is a measure of the number of read or write operations that can be performed on an EBS volume in a second.
+- **Throughput**, on the other hand, is a measure of the amount of data that can be read or written to an EBS volume in a second, and is typically measured in MB/s.

+- The maximum IOPS and throughput that an EBS volume can achieve depend on the volume type and size.
+In general, larger EBS volumes can achieve higher IOPS and throughput than smaller volumes.

+- Additionally, different EBS volume types have different IOPS and throughput limits.
+For example, the General Purpose SSD (gp2) volume type has a maximum of 16,000 IOPS and 250 MB/s throughput, while the Provisioned IOPS SSD (io1) volume type can provide up to 64,000 IOPS and 1,000 MB/s throughput.

+- The storage capacity of an EBS volume also affects its IOPS and throughput performance.
+As the volume size increases, the number of IOPS that can be sustained by the volume also increases, up to the maximum limit for the volume type.
+- This is because the larger size allows for more parallelism in the I/O operations, enabling the volume to sustain higher IOPS.

+- In summary, the relationship between throughput, IOPS, and storage in AWS is that the maximum IOPS and throughput that an EBS volume can achieve depends on the volume type and size, with larger volumes generally able to support higher IOPS and throughput.
+-  Additionally, as the storage capacity of an EBS volume increases, its IOPS performance also increases, up to the maximum limit for the volume type.